 Food security and lowering food costs for Bermuda is a priority of the Government.
 As such, the goal is to create a Food Cooperative that will support the use of technology, such as vertical farming and aquaponics, to boost domestic food production.
 One of the first projects to meet this goal will be a large-scale vertical farming facility, partially powered by renewable energy that will produce 35% of Bermuda’s demand for annual leafy vegetables.

-An online SME marketplace will allow entrepreneurs easy access to sell their goods and services online without having to deal with costly individual setups, large monthly fees and merchant account complexities.
+An online SME marketplace will allow entrepreneurs easy access to sell their goods and services online without dealing with costly individual setups, hefty monthly fees and merchant account complexities.

-The online platform, aptly named byBermuda, is a local online marketplace where people come together to sell and buy unique Bermudian products and experiences.
-It’s a community of local entrepreneurs, highlighting the best of Bermuda’s innovative products and services while allowing connections to consumers both local and beyond Bermuda’s shores.
-With byBermuda there’s no warehouse – just Bermuda’s entrepreneurs selling the things they love.
-The BEDC makes the whole process easy, removing the expensive cost and hassle of an online presence for businesses, while helping consumers connect directly with makers to find or experience something extraordinary, through a convenient and central Bermuda-branded hub.
+The online platform, aptly named byBermuda, is a local marketplace where people come together to sell and buy unique Bermudian products and experiences.
+It’s a community of local entrepreneurs, highlighting the best of Bermuda’s innovative products and services while allowing connections to local consumers and those beyond Bermuda’s shores.
+With byBermuda, there’s no warehouse – just Bermuda’s entrepreneurs selling the things they love.
+The BEDC makes the whole process easy, removing the expensive cost and hassle of an online presence for businesses while helping consumers connect directly with makers to find or experience something extraordinary through a convenient and central Bermuda-branded hub.

 Residential Developments in Bermuda’s Economic Empowerment Zones